- 1The outer part of a bird’s wing including the flight feathers.More example sentences

 late Middle English: from Old French pignon, based on Latin pinna, penna 'feather'.

-- A small cogwheel or spindle engaging with a large cogwheel.More example sentences
+- A small gear or spindle engaging with a large gear.More example sentences

 - It is used for railroad frogs, for steel mill coupling housings, pinions, spindles, and for dipper lips of power shovels operating in quarries.